zubaerchowdhury/MyCourseStats/README.md

 ### UM ECE Senior Design Fall '24 - Spring '25 Project

-This project is about adding additional statistical facts about each courses offered by UM every semester and the instructors that teach them.
+This project is about supporting additional statistical data and metrics on each courses offered by UM every semester and their instructors.
 It will provide course popularity and historically offered data.

 **Advantages:**
 - Informs how consistently courses are offered in CaneLink (University of Miami's Student Information System), especially courses that are only offered by announcement